kratores85/emw/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Lotus by erri120 - Repository template
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
+- Halgari and everyone the WJ Team - Wabbajack is awesome and so are they

 # Contact